The Encoder Control screen shows all of the settings associated with encoder input/output.

 Input Settings is the menu that will report the currently detected resolution and framerate of the configured Video Input type as well as if Audio Input is detected.

 Additionally, the AV input preview allows viewing the video input from 1-5 times per second and the audio input levels in real time.
 Save must be clicked for the AV Input Preview to start showing once enabled.

-On EdgeCaster, to add a Video Profile, click "+ Add Profile".
+On Node/EdgeCaster, to add a Video Profile, click "+ Add Profile".
 To delete a Video Profile, click the 'x' to the right of the profile name when hovering over the profile.
-Any number of Video Profiles can be created, but only a total of 4Kp30 can be active at once.
+Up to 16 Video Profiles can be created, but only a total of 4Kp30 can be active at once.
 The various resolutions can be configured with the Video Scaling option.

 Below are some example combinations:

 - 2x 1080p60

 - OR 1x 1080p60, 2x 720p60, 1x 360p60

 - OR 1x 1080p60, 1x720p60, 2x 480p60, 2x 360p60

 For instructions on setting up an MBR stream using HTTP Push on Node/EdgeCaster, follow this guide.